Zhongzhou/Scripts-and-data-for-AI-grading/README.md

 3. **Data:** Sample Data used in this study.
     * Data_With_Response.RDS: Those only contain data from students who consented to sharing their de-identified responses publicly for research purposes.
     * Data_without_Responses.RDS: Those contain all data but with all the student responses removed.
 Those can be used to check and reproduce the statistical analysis conducted in the study.
+    * CSV files: Each file contains all student responses (with student consent for public sharing) and the grading output of *GPT-4o* under each prompt-style tested.

 ## Note for GPT grading: